 Previously on Person of Interest:

-“The Perfect Mark” is one of those everybody’s-crooked con stories that was probably pretty good but by this point, the HR story is so compelling that it just got in the way of the good stuff, culminating in the shootout in which Lasky dies, Carter shoots his killer, and gets the dying crooked cop to point out the head of HR: Quinn.
+“The Perfect Mark” is one of those everybody’s-crooked con stories that was probably pretty good, but by this point, the HR story is so compelling that it just got in the way of the good stuff, culminating in the shootout in which Lasky dies, Carter shoots his killer, and gets the dying crooked cop to point out the head of HR: Quinn.
 Best part of the entire episode: That fistbump between Reese and Carter in the car.
 It’s a beautiful thing.
 Continue reading

-I began to watch a John Sayles movie called Lone Star several years ago, and almost turned it off in the beginning because it kept switching to new characters with new problems.
+I began to watch a John Sayles movie called Lone Star several years ago and almost turned it off because it kept switching to new characters with new problems.
 I can’t remember now how many–six? eight?–but I was completely confused.
-Fortunately, the writing was great and the actors were exceptional so I stuck around.
+Fortunately, the writing was great and the actors were exceptional, so I stuck around.
 And as I watched, those multiple stories slowly converged, and as they converged, they added layers to each other.
 What had seemed like fairly straight forward character stories became complex, what happened in one story shifted the other, plot points took on different meanings, and I couldn’t look away.
 As I remember, I didn’t understand the impact of everything until the very last lines of the very last scene.
 It was a perfect inverted pyramid plot, everything resting on the final words.

 This episode reminded me of that the first time I saw it.
 Continue reading

 I wrote a book once about a depressed divorcee.
 Well, she perked up fairly quickly, but she was depressed in the beginning.
 And that taught me a valuable lesson: Never write a depressed protagonist.
 They’re usually immobilized, unhappy, and frankly, depressing.
 It’s nice to have a 180 arc, but it’s possible to start too low.